clueboard/milc/docs/subprocesses.md

 MILC's `cli.run()` differs from `subprocess.run()` in some important ways.

+### Windows Support

+When running inside a windows console (Powershell, DOS, Cygwin, Msys2) there are some quirks that MILC attempts to handle but which you need to be aware of:

+* Commands are always run in a subshell, so that non-executable files and POSIX paths work seemlessly.
+* Windows leaves stdin in a broken state after executing a subprocess.
+To avoid this MILC adds `stdin=DEVNULL` to the `subprocess.run()` call.
+If you need stdin to work in your executed process you can pass `stdin=None`.

 ### Building argument lists

 The most important way MILC differs from `subprocess.run()` is that it only accepts commands that have already been split into sequences.
 A lot of bugs are caused by mistakes in building command strings that are later split into a sequence of arguments in unexpected ways.